United States 1-0 Canada: Moore early strike seals Gold Cup group top spot

+Shaq Moore struck after just 20 seconds as the United States beat Canada 1-0 in Kansas City to clinch top spot in Group B at the Gold Cup.

-The tournament host withstood late Canada pressure to preserve a 100 per cent record, after the 1-0 win over Haiti and 6-1 thrashing of Martinique.
+The tournament hosts withstood late Canada pressure to preserve a 100 per cent record, following the 1-0 win over Haiti and 6-1 thrashing of Martinique.

 Gyasi Zardes glanced a header wide of the right post as the United States sought a second early goal, and Daryl Dike fizzed a shot a yard off target after a low cross from the right.